Note: We may earn a commission from affiliate links on this page. These do not affect our ratings or recommendations.

 By earning at least 500 points per month, you’ll level up your account to Level 2.
 Being Level 2 allows you to earn more points per day via Bing search, increases the number of points you get for each dollar spent in the Microsoft store, and gives you other perks like access to exclusive member-only events.

-Once you have at least $1.50 (~1,500-1,965 Points) in your earnings balance, you can cash out via Charity Donations, Digital Products or Gift Cards.
-Payouts typically take 0-1 days to be sent out.
+Once you have at least $1.50 (~1,500-1,965 Points) in your balance, you can cash out your Microsoft Rewards earnings via Charity Donations, Digital Products or Gift Cards.

 Free Platform Discovery Tool